Free ArtNet Monitor

 Universes

 Here you see the detected activity in the 16 universes of the selected subnet.
-There's a handy merge sign letting you know when multiple nodes are outputting to the same universe.
+A merge indicator lets you know when multiple nodes are outputting to the same universe.
 Hover with the mouse to see the number of packets/s.
 Click on a universe to select it and see the corresponding DMX data.

 ArtNet Universe Monitor